-This is why so many couples have extra snacks and treats at their weddings like a desserts table or a candy table.
+This is why so many couples have extra snacks and treats at their weddings like a dessert table or a candy table.
 We had neither because it was pretty pricey to do for our 100 guests but they still didn’t starve.
-We had many different frugal wedding finger foods out for the taking and out guests loved it.
+We had many different frugal wedding finger foods out for the taking and our guests loved it.

 If you are looking for some simple wedding finger foods to add to your menu that have an affordable price per portion, I’d recommend you consider some of these options.

 Cheese and crackers are the most basic party food but people still love it.
 It’s a great satisfying snack and you choose from a variety of different cheeses.
 The cheese can get expensive if choose pricey imported cheeses but with basic slices of cheese like cheddar, Swiss, American, and pepper jack, you can’t go wrong.